Alex Alemi's Blog

 This flips the problem on its head.
 We no longer have to specify a prior.
 Instead we can specify a hypothetical posterior.
 We can say what we would believe, if, hypothetically we had observed some dataset $D_0$.

 I think that this is an easier task to do.
-It is easier for me to reason about what beliefs I should hypothetically hold in like of some data than it is for me to reason about what I believe independent of any data.
+It is easier for me to reason about what beliefs I should hypothetically hold in light of some data than it is for me to reason about what I believe independent of any data.

 Coin Example

-Let's work a simple example of a coin flip.
+Let's work the simple example of some coin flips.
 I believe I can model a coin as being a simple Bernoulli process.
 There is some probability $\theta$ that the coin will land heads and each flip is independent and identically distributed.
-Therefore I can model observing $H$ heads out of sequence of $N$ flips with a Binomial Likelihood:
+Therefore, I can model observing $H$ heads out of sequence of $N$ flips with a Binomial Likelihood:

 L({H,N}|\theta) = { N \choose H} \theta^H (1- \theta)^{N-H}